splunk/public-o11y-docs/gdi/haproxy/haproxy.md

 To use a more restricted TCP socket, follow these steps:

 1. Define a backend server that listens to stats on localhost.
-2. Define a frontend proxy server that communicates with the backend server on a different port.
+2. Define a frontend proxy server that communicates with the back-end server on a different port.
 3. Use ACLs on both servers to control access.
 Depending on how restrictive your socket is, you might need to add the signalfx-agent user to the haproxy group as follows: `sudo usermod -a -G haproxy signalfx-agent`

-The following configuration file shows how to define a backend server and a frontend proxy:
+The following configuration file shows how to define a back-end server and a frontend proxy:

 ```
 global